 Such construction below the base flood level increases risks to life and property.

-Such notification shall be maintained with a record of all variance actions as required in Paragraph 6.2.F. of this ordinance.
+Such notification shall be maintained with a record of all variance actions as required in Paragraph 6.2.E. of this ordinance.
 Such notice will also state that the land upon which the variance is granted shall be ineligible for exchange of land pursuant to any flood relocation and land exchange program.
 A copy of the notice shall be recorded by the Floodplain Board in the office of the Cochise County Recorder and shall be recorded in a manner so that it appears in the chain of title of the affected parcel of land.

 The Floodplain Administrator shall maintain a record of all variance actions, including justification for their issuance and report such variances issued in its biennial report submitted to FEMA.